jimbo8098/twig-challenge/README.md

 - INPUTARRAY: The array to be divided by DIVIDER

 2. Run `npm install`
+3. Run `npx tsc` to compile the Typescript into Javascript.
-3. Run `node index.js` within the project directory
+4. Run `node index.js` or `npm start` within the project directory

 # Exit Codes